tonybaloney/CSnakes/docs/buffers.md

 }
 ```

+!!! danger

-Since Span is writeable, you can also modify the buffer contents from C# and the changes will be reflected in the Python object.
+	`Span` is writeable so you can also modify the buffer contents from C# and the changes will be reflected in the Python object.
+	If you have want a read-only view of the buffer, you can use the `As[T]ReadOnly` method to get a read-only Span.
+	We recommend using the read-only methods when you don't need to modify the buffer contents.

 If you want a read-only view of the buffer, you can use the `As[T]ReadOnly` method to get a read-only Span.